appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ### Find Documents

-"Find documents" is a query method that retrieves documents from a collection within a database.
-The method allows you to specify a set of criteria, such as search conditions or filters, to find documents that match the criteria.
+"Find Documents" is a query that fetches documents from a collection.
+You can specify conditions and filters to retrieve a specific set of documents.
 You can pass the below parameters to Find Documents:

 * **Collection**: This field specifies the name of the MongoDB collection from which you want to retrieve documents.
-For example, to find documents from a collection named `restaurants`, you can specify:
+For example, to find documents from a collection named `movies`, you can specify:

     ```sql
-    restaurants
+    movies
     ```
 * **Query**: This field specifies the search criteria or filters for the documents you want to retrieve.
 You can use a variety of operators and expressions to create complex queries.
-For example, to retrieve all Italian restaurants with a rating greater than or equal to 9, you can bind the Input widget values selected by users as shown below:
+For example, to retrieve all movies with a rating greater than or equal to 9, you can bind the Input widget values selected by users as shown below:

      ```sql
     {
-      rating: { $gte: {{select_rating.selectedOptionValue}} },
+      "rating": { $gte: {{select_rating.selectedOptionValue}} }
-      cuisine: {{Input2.inputText}}
     }
      ```